 There is no requirement of submitted stories other than length.
 The ideal length is around 800 words, but stories as short as 250 or as long as 1500 may be considered.
 All genres will be considered, but the story must remain accessible to all ages, which mostly means no erotica or gore-horror.
 The editor has a particular love for sci-fi stories, so those may get slightly stronger consideration.
 We also prefer stories that have a plot.
 Vignettes are great, and necessarily make up a large part of what we accept at this length requirement, but having a proper beginning, middle, and end will score extra points.
 We tend to get a lot of stories which are essentially transcripts of a lover’s tiff or other plotless, settingless conversation between two people (often containing witty banter) and while these types of flash can be done well, they are a really hard sell for this podcast.

 Currently, we are particularly low on sci-fi stories, so if you are trying to decide which flash to send, send the one with robots and spaceships.
 We’re also almost always low on light-hearted stories.
-Note that we are not necessarily looking for humor (in fact, a story which is mostly a set-up for a punchline is a hard sell) but we get a lot of submissions which leave the listener feeling sad or angry, which is fine and necessary, but it’s nice to get triumph or joy mixed in there once in a while.
+Note that we are not necessarily looking for humor (in fact, a story which is mostly a set-up for a punchline or pun is a hard sell) but we get a lot of submissions which leave the listener feeling sad or angry, which is fine and necessary, but it’s nice to get triumph or joy mixed in there once in a while.
 We will currently not accept any stories about the corona-virus pandemic.

 Previously published work is okay, as long as you let us know where it was published previously, so we can credit them in the podcast.
 It’s the submitter’s responsibility to ensure they have the rights to their work before submitting.

 Simultaneous submissions are okay, just make sure you tell us right away if the non-exclusive audio rights to your work are no longer available at any point, and please withdraw the submission in a reply to your original submission, so that it’s easier to find.